 To remove pesky unwanted hair for good, you may try the following treatments:

-If you need extra information regarding the hair removal methods mentioned above, feel free to read more on the topics, personal experiences, and recommendations by clicking the Hair Removal tab on top of the screen.
+If you need extra information regarding the hair removal methods mentioned above, feel free to read more on the topics, personal experiences, and recommendations by checking the Hair Removal section.
 Thank you!

 Is Hirsutism preventable?

 It depends on the underlying cause.
 Since the most common cause of Hirsutism (PCOS) is related to being overweight or obese, proper weight management is required to avoid this syndrome.
 You can achieve this through:

 - Healthy eating – A low-calorie diet is known to decrease the risk of getting PCOS (Keto diet for PCOS is a match as well).

 - Exercise – Paired with a healthy diet, you not only kick PCOS to the curb but heart diseases as well.
 Get those legs moving!
 You don’t have to do vigorous exercises, a 15-minute leisure walk daily is enough to keep your blood going.

 What Hormone Is Usually Responsible For Hirsutism?

 Abnormal levels of steroid hormones Cortisol and Androgen as well as the excessive amount of the male hormone, Testosterone cause Hirsutism in women.